This section will help you to understand the different types of computer networks.

 - PAN is a computer network that comprises of interconnected personal electronic devices through cables or wireless media.

-- The personal electronic devices include personal computers, workstations, smartphones, PDAs, etc.
+- Personal electronic devices include personal computers, workstations, smartphones, PDAs, etc.

-- These devices are centered around the vicinity of an individual person.
+- These devices are centred around the vicinity of an individual person.

 - A personal area network covers a distance of a few meters.

 - This can be a wired or wireless network.

 - The wired PAN uses connecting cables like USB, Firewire, twisted pair cables, etc.

 - The wireless PAN employs wireless transmission methods like infrared, Bluetooth, or Wi-fi.